History of Nebraska: Holocene (present-day)

+Indigenous settlement

 European exploration: 1682–1853

 Several explorers from across Europe explored the lands that became Nebraska.
 In 1682, René-Robert Cavelier, Sieur de La Salle claimed the area first when he named all the territory drained by the Mississippi River and its tributaries for France, naming it the Louisiana Territory.
 In 1714, Etienne de Bourgmont traveled from the mouth of the Missouri River in Missouri to the mouth of the Platte River, which he called the Nebraskier River, becoming the first person to approximate the state's name.

 In 1720, Spaniard Pedro de Villasur led an overland expedition that followed an Indian trail from Santa Fe to Nebraska.
-In a battle with the Pawnee, Villasur and 34 members of his party were killed near the juncture of the Loup and Platte Rivers just south of present-day Columbus, Nebraska.
-Marking a major defeat for Spanish control of the region, a monk was the only survivor from the party, apparently left alive as a warning to the colony of New Spain.
-With the goal of reaching Santa Fe by water, the pair of French-Canadian explorers named Pierre and Paul Mallet reached the mouth of what they named the Platte River in 1739.
+In a battle with the Oto and Pawnee, Villasur and 34 members of his party were killed near the juncture of the Loup and Platte Rivers just south of present-day Columbus, Nebraska.
+The survivors included twelve or thirteen Spanish soldiers and more than fifty Pueblo and Apache allies.
+Spanish influence over the region would never recover.

+With the goal of reaching Santa Fe by water, a pair of French-Canadian explorers named Pierre and Paul Mallet reached the mouth of what they named the Platte River in 1739.
 They ended up following the south fork of the Platte into Colorado.

 In 1762, by the Treaty of Fontainebleau after France's defeat by Great Britain in the Seven Years' War, France ceded its lands west of the Mississippi River to Spain, causing the future Nebraska to fall under the rule of New Spain, based in Mexico and the Southwest.
 In 1795 Jacques D'Eglise traveled the Missouri River Valley on behalf of the Spanish crown.
 Searching for the elusive Northwest Passage, D'Eglise did not go any further than central North Dakota.